Exceeding expectations can be a dangerous thing to do.

 Those moments are not the standard of their existence, the totality of their personhood.
 They are moments of exception that reveal to us an image of the God within them.

-Randall J. Greene is a digital marketing strategist who works closely with churches and other missional organizations.
+A digital marketing strategist who works closely with churches and other missional organizations.
 He has an M.A. in Theological Studies from Central Baptist Theological Seminary, and is the lead for digital communications at the United Methodist Church of the Resurrection in Kansas City.